JustinLove/hostable/notes.md

-- how is auto host channel set?
+- no way to clear auto host channel
-- don't login to chat without auth
 - login prompt
 - can't delete from channel list
 - toggle for host off alarm